YaKnee/taskmanager/README.md

     "priority": "Medium"
 }
 ```
-An "__id__" property will be automatically generated an appended to the object.
+An "__id__" property will be automatically generated and appended to the object.

 ### Rules for Task Properties
 1. __Required Property__: